Photo by Roberto Pani on Flickr, licensed under Creative Commons Attribution 2.0 Generic.

 - The image is copyright protected but you have received the direct permission of the copyright holder to use that image on this site.

 - Low resolution screencaptures from a TV show, video or movie will be allowed (for now) if being used as a critical aspect of reviewing the work in question.
-The maximum height or width of the image should be no greater than 250 pixels.
+(If possible please include a link to where the video can be purchased for viewing, either via Amazon Instant Video, DVD or BluRay, etc.)

 All images must be fully credited, ideally with a link back to the original source if not your own work.
 We will not approve posts which contain uncredited images or appear to contain images which do not meet the above requirements.
 If we receive a copyright infringement notice regarding one of your posts, it will be deleted if we determine the notice is fair and your entire account here may be subject to closure.